gluonhq/scenebuilder/README.md

 ### Scene Builder Kit ###

-Scene Builder Kit is the core of the project, defines three main areas:
+Scene Builder Kit is the core of the project and defines three main areas:

 - Left: Library of custom and built-in controls, Hierarchy and Controller of the FXML layout being edited
 - Center: Workspace area for displaying the content of the FXML layout that is being designed
 - Right: Inspector with properties, layout and event handlers of the components of the FXML layout.

-Kit is an API that allows the integration of these components and their functionallity with other applications or IDEs, being Scene Builder App the best example of such integration.
-Other basic example can be found here: [EmbeddedSceneBuilderDemo](https://github.com/gluonhq/EmbeddedSceneBuilderDemo).
-Also you can use in your projects the controls available in Scene Builder Kit.
+Scene Builder Kit contains an API that allows these components and their functionality to be integrated in other applications or IDEs.
+Scene Builder App is the best example of such integration.
+Another basic example can be found here: [EmbeddedSceneBuilderDemo](https://github.com/gluonhq/EmbeddedSceneBuilderDemo).
+You can also use the controls available in Scene Builder Kit in your project.

 Scene Builder Kit is published to Maven Central, and you can add it as a regular dependency to the build of your app: